colonyairdrops/swisstronik/simpleContract.md

 - Open the deployed-adddress.ts (location in utils folder)
 - Copy the address and paste the address in testnet dashboard
-- push this project to your github and paste your repository link in testnet dashboard
+- push this project to your github and paste your repository link in testnet dashboa
+- Push to github guide [click](https://github.com/colonyairdrops/swisstronik/blob/main/uploadGithub.md)